-Although migrants’ entitlements to healthcare coverage are laid down by law in all MIPEX countries except Malta, exercising these rights is often hampered by administrative barriers.
+Migrants’ entitlements to healthcare coverage is often hampered by administrative barriers.
 These obstacles include requirements for documents that may be difficult for migrants to obtain, or discretionary decisions about how urgently their treatment is needed and whether they are able to pay for it themselves.

 - Asylum seekers: Conditions of coverage may include remaining in an assigned location or having inadequate financial resources.
 Germany imposes the condition that entitlement to more than emergency care is only granted to asylum seekers or refugees who have been in the country for longer than 15 months.
-Only 14 countries impose no administrative barriers for asylum-seekers: Austria, Chile, Czechia, France, Greece, Indonesia, Japan, North Macedonia, Poland, Romania, Serbia, Slovakia, Switzerland and Turkey.
+Only 15 countries impose no administrative barriers for asylum-seekers.

 - Undocumented migrants: This group faces the greatest legal and administrative barriers to obtaining coverage.
 Although not all aspects of their entitlements were measured in 2019, there are few signs that they have improved since 2015.
 Only two countries--Chile and Switzerland—impose no administrative barriers for undocumented migrants: where coverage for this group is limited to emergency care, a barrier always exists in the form of a discretionary judgement about whether the migrant’s health problem constitutes an emergency.